What Is Hashimoto's Thyroiditis?

 In one study, women with Hashimoto's thyroiditis reduced their thyroid autoimmune antibodies by a whopping 21% by supplementing with 200 mcg of selenium.
 (14)

-To ensure you get enough thyroid-supporting selenium, be sure to include some of these foods in your diet:
+To ensure you get enough thyroid-supporting selenium, be sure to include some of these selenium-rich foods in your diet:

 If you have an underactive thyroid, please check with your doctor to see how much selenium you need each day.